-As of June 30, 2024, we had \$438.1 million of cash, cash equivalents and short-term investments.
+As of September 30, 2024, we had \$406.0 million of cash, cash equivalents and short-term investments.
 Our short-term investments consist of U.S. Treasury securities, U.S. Government agency securities and highly rated, investment-grade corporate debt securities.

-In March 2024 we entered into the Oxford Loan Agreement with Oxford Finance LLC the (or the "Lender" or "Oxford") which upsized our existing term loan facility to a total size of \$150.0 million of available non-dilutive capital.
-Pursuant to the Oxford Loan Agreement, we drew an additional Term Loan of \$20.0 million and may borrow up to \$70.0 million at our option upon the satisfaction of certain conditions related to the development of bexotegrast.
+In March 2024 we entered into an Amended Loan Agreement with Oxford Finance LLC (or the "Lender" or "Oxford") which upsized our existing Term Loan facility to a total size of \$150.0 million of available non-dilutive capital.
+Pursuant to the Amended Loan Agreement, we drew an additional Term Loan of \$20.0 million and may borrow up to \$70.0 million at our option upon the satisfaction of certain conditions related to the development of bexotegrast.
 A further \$50.0 million may be made available to us at the sole discretion of Lender.
 See Note 7 to the Notes to our condensed financial statements of this Report for more information.